Bishopscourt, Darling Point: Thomas Sutcliffe Mort

 In 1845 Thomas Sutcliffe Mort leased the land, purchasing it in 1846 for A£2,500, and then in the late 1850s/60s commenced work on a house he called Greenoaks. c.
 1853-55 alterations were made by architect J. F. Hilly and Mr Page was the builder.
-These included stables, bays to the morning room (G11), the drawing room (G9), a staircase (the position of Hilly's staircase is uncertain - it may have been in rooms G6 and F11).
+These included stables, bays to the morning room (G11), the drawing room (G9), a staircase (the position of Hilly's staircase is uncertain – it may have been in rooms G6 and F11).
 The position of a label mould indicates an early stair in that area but its date and origin are unclear), stained glass windows to the stairhall and old study (G14 and G13), and an extension to the south (G5, G4B).
 In 1853 Hilly called for tenders for a new stables and coach house for premises at Darling Point.
 Stained glass for Greenoakes was ordered from Hardman's of Birmingham.
 A further tender notice by Hill which may relate to Greenoaks (11/7/1854) was for "additions to residence, Darling Point".
 Tender notice for plasterers of January 1855 may relate to Greenoakes.
 An estimate for papier mache or carton pierre celining ornament was received (12/1858) from George Jackson & Son of London.

-Mort, businessman and horticulturist, was born at Bolton, Lancashire, England and worked as a clerk, seizing the chance to migrate to Sydney in 1838 to bolster the family fortunes.
+Mort, businessman and horticulturist, was born in Bolton, England and worked as a clerk, seizing the chance to migrate to Sydney in 1838 to bolster the family fortunes.
 In 1843 he set up as an auctioneer, becoming an innovator in wool sales.
 His pastoral interests included Franklyn Vale, in the Darling Downs, Queensland and Bodalla at the mouth of the Tuross River, South Coast, NSW.
 By the end of the 1840s his fortune was made, but he restlessly pursued other projects, some ill-starred.
 In 1841 he married Therese, daughter of Commissary-General James Laidley.
 Mort pioneered weekly wool auctions and the refrigeration of food, was involved in moves for the first railway in NSW, and was a founder of the AMP Society.
 He was instrumental in construction of Mort's Dock at Balmain in 1854, which gave Sydney a dry dock for repairing ships.

 His wealth facilitated his considerable horticultural ambitions.
 Greenoaks, his Darling Point property, set the tone among fashionable villas of this choice Sydney resort.
 Mort used architect F. J. Hilly who transformed the original cottage Percyville (which stood in more than 7 acre of ground) into a two storied Gothic Revival gentleman's residence.
 Mort renamed it Greenoaks and also transformed its grounds from 1846.